Healing Spells: Ciara Leina`ala Lacy and Diana Oh “Zaza D” in Conversation

 Ciara: It’s interesting because there’s so much power.
 There’s a lot of laser-focused power around certain emotions when you’re angry.
 Well, rage is the next phase, right?
 There’s that clarity that doesn’t necessarily exist, but there’s a power to both emotions.
 For those, there can be a fear attached to it because of the power of it.

-I have a friend where she will say, “well, don't fall to the happiness disorder, either.”
-We feel like we must always sit in, we always have like the goal is to always be happy, and I don't know for me, if that's the truth.
-Because that's a denial of the other parts of the human experience.
+I have a friend where she will say, “Well, don’t fall to the happiness disorder, either.”
+We feel like we must always sit in, we always have the goal to always be happy, and I don’t know, for me, if that’s the truth.
+Because that’s a denial of the other parts of the human experience.

 Diana: I just wanna ask for the names of three people in your support system.